8 Best iPad Pro and iPad Stands for Drawing and Sketching

 2. Frunsi Drawing Tablet Stand

 One of the strengths of the Frunsi tablet stand is that it can take your wrist pressure without buckling down or sliding under.
 Despite its size (and shape), it’s a lightweight stand.
 Furthermore, it allows you to prop the tablet at the angle of your choice.
 For the record, it offers nine different angles.
-And this is particularly useful if you often do drawing demos.
+This is particularly useful if you often do drawing demos and the high angles will save you from neck aches.

 More importantly, it’s lightweight and the non-slip pads at the bottom help its case.
 The former is made possible by the hollow design.
 It’s easy to store.
 All you need to do is fold it back when you are done using it.